UteNation - TAKEAWAYS: Runnin’ Utes Fall to No. 10 Arizona After Second Half Collapse

 One game after putting up only four shots, Utah did what they could to get their sharpshooter involved.

-As Utah gets into the thick of Pac-12 play, they will need offensive consistency from both Madsen and Brandon Carlson.
+As Utah gets into the thick of Pac-12 play, they will need offensive consistency from both Madsen and Branden Carlson.
 Without that, they best they can likely finish is middle of the pack.
-The Utes will need Madsen to stay hot as they look to get back on track in conference play.
+The Utes will need Madsen, especially, to stay hot and look for his shot as they look to get back on track in conference play.

 Up Next